-I am a Marie-Skłodowska-Curie Actions post-doctoral research fellow at the Wellcome Centre for Human Neuroimaging in London, where I work with Prof. Karl Friston on multisensory weighting and integration in action and self-perception.
+I am a Marie-Skłodowska-Curie Actions post-doctoral research fellow at the Wellcome Centre for Human Neuroimaging in London, where I work with Prof. Karl Friston on multisensory integration in action and self-perception.

 I use virtual reality and bodily illusions to manipulate the perception of one’s body during rest and action.
-Then I look at how the brain adapts to these manipulations – how it changes its body representation or which actions it triggers.
-I like to interpret my empirical results within the active inference framework of brain function.
+Then I use functional magnetic resonance imaging and magnetoencephalography to look at how the brain reacts to these manipulations – how it changes its body representation or which novel actions it triggers.
+To better understand these changes, I use computational models and simulations.
+I interpret my empirical results within the active inference framework of brain function.
 Occasionally I also write about the philosophical implications of such interpretations.